suikan4github/template_library/README.md

 ```
 add_subdirectory("src/template_library/src")
 ```
 The src/template_library should not be added as subdirectory.
-Otherwise, the setting of the project parameter may cause conflict.
+Otherwise, the settings of the project parameters may cause conflict.

 ## Install
  Follow the [Install section of the Template Application](https://github.com/suikan4github/template_application#install).